robotmoose/robotmoose/tabula_rasa/README.txt

 The idea here is a fully dynamically configurable Arduino firmware.

+For example, to use a pair of BTS motor controllers on pins 8,9,10, and 11,
+	./backend --robot "tester"  --motor "bts(8,9,10,11);"

+You can then go to http://robotmoose.com/pilot/ and enter a Robot Name of "tester" to drive these pins.

+Inside the firmware:
 "action" is used for scheduling object polling.
     For example:  actions_10ms.add(new mySensor);
     (mySensor inherits from action)